-2.1 The Safety Of Sports Grounds Act 1975 requires that the certifying authority reviews the General Safety Certificate on an annual basis and in confirming the replacement of the current certificate, the Council will discharge its statutory duty in this respect.
-The revised General Safety Certificate has been subject to consultation with Notts County FC officials and the Certificate Holder, Police, Fire, Ambulance and Building Control services as well as the Football Licensing Authority.
-Any comments or observations received have been carefully considered and incorporated as appropriate, subject to compliance with statutory guidance.
+2.1 The Safety Of Sports Grounds Act 1975 (as amended) requires that the certifying authority carries out an annual inspection of the designated Sports Ground; this has deemed to be satisfied through the match day inspections of 27 October 2012 and 16 March 2013.
+The present General Safety Certificate requires a review of the Certificate on an annual basis and in confirming the replacement of the current Certificate; the Council will discharge its duty in this respect.
+The revised General Safety Certificate has been subject to consultation with Notts County FC officials and the Certificate Holder, Police, Fire, Ambulance and Building Control Services as well as the Sports Grounds Safety Authority.
+Any comments or observations received have been carefully considered and incorporated as appropriate, subject to compliance with statutory and non-statutory guidance.